-The County has entered into a contractual agreement with a property owner in which the County has agreed to reduce the amount of ad valorem taxes payable on certain improvements constructed after the date the agreement was reached in accordance with Chapter 312 of the State of Texas Tax Code.
-The terms of the agreement are limited by the guidelines and criteria established by the County Commissioners.
-At September 30, 2019, the County had established an abatement agreement with the following property owner:
+The County has entered into contractual agreements with property owners in which the County has agreed to reduce the amount of ad valorem taxes payable on certain improvements constructed after the date the agreements were reached in accordance with Chapter 312 of the State of Texas Tax Code.
+The terms of the agreements are limited by the guidelines and criteria established by the County Commissioners.
+At September 30, 2020, the County had established abatement agreements with the following property owners: